RC Sailboats

 Here I describe with photos how I built the radio-controlled RC sloop Emma, a 1meter long, 6kg model boat.
 Plans with instructions are available online from...

-5. How to Sail an RC Sailboat
+5. How to get started making wooden RC sailboats

 6. PBC Yacht Race